- Brand name

 - you have severe liver disease

-- you suffer from sleep apnoea (temporary stops in breathing during sleep)
+- you suffer from sleep apnoea (temporary stops in breathing when asleep)

-- you have muscle weakness known as myasthenia gravis
+- you have a muscle weakness disease known as myasthenia gravis

 - the package is torn or shows signs of tampering